jpaulm/fbp-tutorial-filter-file/README.md

 To execute this step of the tutorial, you will need to install DrawFBP, and draw this diagram.

 Save the result in a work directory of your choice.
-If you open it using Wordpad, it should look like the file you get when you click on [this link](docs/Step1.drw).
+If you open it using Wordpad, it should look like the file you get when you click on [DrawFBP diagram file format](docs/Step1.drw).

 Of course, if you have trouble drawing the diagram, you can go the other way - simply copy the `.drw` file, and open this file under DrawFBP.